informationcake/mosaicking-SWARP/README.md

-# swarp-container
-## A containerised version of the mosaicking software SWARP
+# A containerised version of the mosaicking software SWARP

 **The SWARP website is here:** https://www.astromatic.net/software/swarp/